Copyright collective: In countries

 Copyright law is territorial in nature, but copyrights are protected in multiple countries through international instruments such as the Berne Convention and the TRIPS Agreement.
 Along with licensing, copyright societies monitor the use of copyrighted works assigned to them and ensure that the copyright holders are fairly remunerated for such use.
 In order to monitor the use of copyrighted works abroad, societies enter into MoUs or international licensing agreements with their foreign counterparts in the industry and exchange information regarding the use of copyrighted materials.

 Collecting societies can sell blanket licences, which grant the right to perform their catalogue for a period of time.
 Such a licence might for example provide a broadcaster with a single annual authorisation encompassing thousands of songs owned by thousands of composers, lyricists and publishers.
 The societies also sell individual licenses for users who reproduce and distribute music.
 For example, Apple must submit the download reports for the iTunes Store, which are used to determine their royalty payments.

-This acquisition is guided by the legal regime of the country.
+This acquisition is guided by the country's legal regime.
 Some jurisdictions, such as Hungary, create legal monopolies, and de facto monopolies arise in others.
-Once rights are acquired, the copyright collective then has to collect data of uses of copyrighted works.
+Once rights are acquired, the copyright collective then has to collect data on the uses of copyrighted works.
 The processing of this data will enable the copyright collective to discharge its functions, including the detection of unauthorized use, negotiation of licenses, collection of remuneration and distribution of collected remuneration amongst the members of the copyright collective on the basis of collected data.